 In a choice between Wengen and Mürren, I would definitely choose Wengen.
 It is more practical for several reasons outlined above.
 It also offers more dining and shopping options.
 Despite that, it’s not so crowded that it is a hassle.
 I highly recommend it.

 Wengen is more accessible, for one thing.
 It’s easier to reach Wengen from Lauterbrunnen than Mürren.
 Especially for families with small children, this is an important point.
-Its proximity to popular tourist attractions such as Jungfraujoch, Kleine Scheidegg, and Eiger Glacier are also plus points.
+Its proximity to popular tourist attractions such as Jungfraujoch, Kleine Scheidegg, and Eiger Glacier is also a plus point.
 You can also go up to Männlichen from Wengen and reach Grindelwald on the other side of the valley.
 Last but not least, Wengen has many more restaurants, shops, and hotels compared to Mürren.

 Even though I prefer Wengen to Mürren, I do see the appeal of Mürren.
 It is a quiet area that will serve as a good place of refuge for those who seek peace and quiet.
 Moreover, if you have already explored much of the Jungfrau region near Wengen and want to visit other places such as Schilthorn, Birg, Gimmelwald, Stechelberg, and Allmendhubel, Mürren is also a great place to base yourself.